Integral Points for Multi-norm Tori: Introduction

 \section{Introduction}

 The integral points on homogeneous spaces of semi-simple and simply connected linear algebraic groups of non-compact type were studied by Borovoi and Rudnick in \cite{BR95} and by Colliot-Th\'el\`ene and the second named author in \cite{CTX} by using the strong approximation theorem and the Brauer-Manin obstruction.
 Recently, Harari \cite{Ha08} showed that the Brauer-Manin obstruction accounts for the nonexistence of integral points.
-Colliot-Th\'el\`ene noticed that a finite subgroup of the Brauer group is enough to account for the nonexistence of integral points.
-However these results are nonconstructive: they do not say which finite subgroup to use.
-One cannot use these results to determine the existence of integral points on the specific equations.
-It is natural to ask if one can explicitly construct such finite subgroups.
-This paper is also inspired by Colliot-Th\'el\`ene's suggestion of studying Gauss' idea for determining integers represented by positive definite binary quadratic forms, which is beautifully explained by Cox in \cite{Co89}, from the point of view of Brauer-Manin obstruction.
+Colliot-Th\'el\`ene noticed that a finite subgroup of the Brauer group is enough to account for the nonexistence of integral points by the compactness argument.
+However this result is nonconstructive: one does not know which finite subgroup to use and cannot use it to determine the existence of integral points on the specific equations.
+In this paper, we give some explicit construction for such finite subgroups for multi-norm tori.
+The paper is also inspired by Colliot-Th\'el\`ene's suggestion of studying Gauss' idea for determining integers represented by positive definite binary quadratic forms, which is beautifully explained by Cox in \cite{Co89}, from the point of view of Brauer-Manin obstruction.
 The advantage of using Brauer-Manin obstruction is to provide more perspective.
 For example, one can determine the solvability of the negative Pell equations by using the class field theory instead of the continued fractional method (the quadratic Diophantine approximation).